johanjanssen/JavaHiddenGems/README.md

 https://jqno.nl/equalsverifier/

 ## flexmark-java
-Parse markdown and render to HTML. https://github.com/vsch/flexmark-java
+Parse markdown and render to HTML.
+See the build/extensions configuration in the Examples/pom.xml file https://github.com/vsch/flexmark-java

 ## Gatling